Urmia: History

+On March 22, 2025, large-scale demonstrations were held in the city.
+Slogans against Kurdistan were chanted during the demonstrations.
+Anadolu Agency reported that there was ethnic tension between Turks and Kurds in the city and that Turks were protesting the Nowruz celebrations held by Kurds living in the city a few days ago.
+Some protesters stated that the Iranian government was trying to change the demographics by bringing Kurds to the city.
+It was reported that those who participated in the demonstration chanted Turkish slogans such as "Urumiyah is Turkish and will remain Turkish" and "Urumiyah's Turkish identity is not negotiable".
+2 days after the protest, 22 people were arrested.

 Demographics

 Ethnic composition

 The city has been home to various ethnic groups during its history.
 The population of Urmia in the early Islamic period was Christian.
 In late 19th century, George Curzon reported a population of 30 to 40 thousand people, chiefly Afshars, Nestorians, Jews, and Armenians, while other sources also referred to an additional Persian community.
 At the beginning of the 20th century, the city had a significant Christian minority (Assyrians and Armenians).
 According to Macuch, and Ishaya, the city was the spiritual capital of the Assyrians, who were influenced by four Christian missions that had been established in the city in the period from 1830 to the end of World War I. A large number of the Assyrians and Armenians were killed in 1914 during the Armenian and Assyrian genocides, which resulted in a change in the city's demographics.
 In the fourteenth edition of Encyclopædia Britannica from 1929, the town's population was roughly estimated to be 45 thousand before the war, mainly being Turkish with Armenian and Nestorian minorities.
 During the era of Reza Shah Pahlavi, Iranian Assyrians were invited to return to the region, and several thousand did return.
 There are around 5,000 Assyrians remaining in the city.

 Until the Iran crisis of 1946 and the Establishment of the State of Israel in 1947, several thousand Jews also lived Urmia, and their language (Lishán Didán) is still spoken by an ageing community in Israel.

 According to the Federal Research Division of Library of Congress, ethnic Azeris form around 40% of the population of Urmia region.
 The majority of the city's residents are Azerbaijanis, with a large minority of Kurds, and a smaller number of Assyrians, and Armenians, as well as Persian-speakers who moved to the city mostly for employment.

 The majority of the population can speak the official language of Iran, Persian, in addition to their own native tongue.